AdobeDocs/journey-optimizer-learn.en/help/_ajo-main/experience-league-live-show-recordings.md

 ---
 # Experience League LIVE shows

-Experience League LIVE is a live streaming show produced by the Experience League team.
+Experience League LIVE is a live streaming show produced by the Digital Experience Product Enablement team.
 It's a chance to connect with Adobe product experts and learn actionable tips, tricks, and strategies you can apply with the Adobe Experience Cloud applications.

 ## Recent Episodes